An analogue of row removal for diagrammatic Cherednik algebras: Introduction

+Roughly speaking, a pair of multipartitions $\la$, $\mu$ admits a diagonal cut at $x=a$ if when we draw the line $x = a$ on the Young diagrams for $\la$ and $\mu$ , we have the same number of boxes to the left of the line in $\la$ as in $\mu$, and likewise to the right of the line.
+This concept is introduced more concretely in \cref{cutdef}.
+In order to clarify the above, let's consider an example.
+For $\theta= (0,1)$, the bipartitions

-admit a {\sf $\theta$-diagonal cut} at $x = 5.2$ (note that we draw boxes with diagonals of length $2\ell=4$), in the sense of \cref{cutdef}.
+admit a {\sf $\theta$-diagonal cut} at $x = 5.2$ (note that we draw boxes with diagonals of length $2\ell=4$).
 To see this, we draw the bipartitions with respect to this weighting as in \cref{level1}.

-Roughly speaking, the left- and right-hand sides of these bipartitions with respect to this cut are the `smallest' bipartitions which contain both the boxes intersected by the line and all the boxes to the left (respectively right).
+Intuitively, the left- and right-hand sides of these bipartitions with respect to this cut are the `smallest' bipartitions which contain both the boxes intersected by the line and all the boxes to the left (respectively right).
 For $\la$ and $\mu$ as above, these cuts are depicted in \cref{level2}.
 In this case,

 Now, applying our main theorem to this example, we obtain

 Now let $e=5$ and $\kappa=(0,2)$.
 By results from \cite{bs15} (and the above) we obtain

 Finally, we remark that our main interest in the diagrammatic Cherednik algebras comes from the manner in which they control the representation theory of cyclotomic quiver Hecke algebras $H_n(\kappa)$ of affine type $A$ (over fields of arbitrary characteristic!).
 For each weighting, $\theta \in \ZZ^\ell$, we have a corresponding cellular structure on $H_n(\kappa)$, see \cite{bowman17} for details.
 Given $\theta \in \ZZ^\ell$ a weighting, we let $\{\Delta^\theta(\la) \mid \la \in \mptn \ell n\}$ denote the set of cell modules and let $\{D^\theta(\mu) \mid \mu \in \Theta\subseteq \mptn \ell n\}$ denote the corresponding set of simple modules for $H_n(\kappa)$.
 The graded decomposition matrix with respect to this cellular structure appears as a submatrix of the decomposition matrix of $A(n,\theta,\kappa)$ (see \cite[Corollary 4.3]{bowman17}) and we hence obtain the following corollary.